Extraordinary Gift of Autism: Savant Skills

 Why are savant skills associated with autism?

-The exact causes of savant skills in autism is unclear.
+The exact causes of savant abilities in autism is unclear.

 It is wrong to assume that all savants are autistic.
 However, they are more likely to share symptoms common to ASD.
 Autistic savants do suffer from developmental delays, communication, and social problems that are associated with ASD.